Non-pluripolar products on vector bundles and Chern--Weil formulae

 Here in the bracket, the product is the relative non-pluripolar product.
 Of course, one needs to make sense of $p^*T$.
 This is possible as $p$ is a flat morphism.
 The detailed construction is provided by Dinh--Sibony in \cite{DS07}.
-We will prove several important functoriality results from Dinh--Sibony's construction in \cref{sec:pull}.
+In our situation, the pull-back can also be constructed elementarily as the dual of the fibral integration.
+We will prove several important functoriality results of the pull-back in \cref{sec:pull}.

 We will prove that the Segre classes behave like the usual Segre classes in \cref{sec:SegChern}.
 By iteration, we can make sense of expressions like